 - Make sure you don’t over bake the cookies.
 This is really important!
 The cookies are done baking when they are still soft in the center and slightly golden brown around the edges.
 Remove the cookies from the oven and let them sit on the baking sheet for a few minutes.
 The cookies will finish baking as they cool.

 - Store the cooled oatmeal cookies in an airtight container.
-You can even put a half piece of bread in the container to keep the cookies super soft.
+You can even put a half piece of bread or a large marshmallow in the container to keep the cookies super soft.
 The cookies will absorb moisture from the bread, the bread will get hard, but the cookies will stay soft.
 White bread is best, as it won’t transfer its own flavors to the cookies.

-I love the simplicity of a plain oatmeal cookie, but if you want to jazz up your oatmeal cookies, this is a great base recipe for different kinds of oatmeal cookies.
+I love the simplicity of a plain oatmeal cookie, but if you want to jazz up your oatmeal cookies, this is a great base recipe.
 You can add up to 2 cups of the following ingredients, depending on how loaded you want them to be.

 - chocolate chips, butterscotch chips, white chocolate chips